MEET OUR BOARD MEMBERS

 Carol is a native of Virginia, MN and has lived in Pine City since 1978.
 She is a retired elementary educator, having taught in the Pine City Schools for 34 years.

-Carol has had several board experiences and held various offices.
-She has served on the Pine City Golf Course board, the Ladies’ Evening Golf League, Heritage Players and the local Education Association.
+Carol has had several board experiences including the Pine City Country Club, the Ladies' Evening Golf League, Heritage Players, and the local Education Association.

 Frank Grundmeier: Board Member